About hep C

 Who is at Risk of Hepatitis C?

-Infection can occur if you’ve been tattooed or had a body piercing with unsterile equipment, if you had a blood transfusion in New Zealand before 1992 or, if you’ve shared needles for injecting drugs – even once.
+Infection can occur if you’ve been tattooed or had a body piercing with equipment that has not been sterilised, if you had a blood transfusion in New Zealand before 1992 or, if you’ve shared needles for injecting drugs – even once.
 However, hep C can be transmitted in many other ways too and it’s common for people not to notice any symptoms.

 Many people with hep C do not have symptoms and therefore don’t know they are infected.
-If symptoms occur, they may be non-specific and can include feeling tired, abdominal discomfort, nausea, vomiting, loss of appetite, muscle aches, fever, jaundice (yellow colour in the skin or eyes) and depression.
-Because most people who live with hep C have no symptoms and are not aware that they are infected, over many years the virus can cause damage to the liver which can lead to serious health problems
+If symptoms occur, they may be non-specific and can include feeling tired, stomach pain, nausea, vomiting, not wanting to eat, joint pain, fever, jaundice (yellow colour in the skin or eyes) and depression.
+Because most people who live with hep C have no symptoms and are not aware that they are infected, over many years the virus can cause damage to the liver which can lead to serious health problems.

 The only way to know if you have hep C is to get tested.

-The AbbVie hep C information website, www.hepCinfo.co.nz, tells you more about hep C and how to get tested and has a checklist you can complete and take to your doctor if you think you have any of the risk factors or symptoms.
+The AbbVie hep C information website tells you more about hep C, how and where you can get tested, and has a checklist you can complete and take to your doctor or other healthcare professional if you think you have any of the risk factors or symptoms.

 The good news